google/neuroglancer/docs/user-guide/skeleton_editing.rst

 When you make a skeleton visible, a full fetch is triggered and you are guaranteed to see all nodes and details of that skeleton.
-Otherwise you see whatever is provided by the spatial index levels selected for the current view.
-The selected levels are controlled via the **Spacing (skeleton grid 2D)** and **Spacing (skeleton grid 3D)** settings.
+Otherwise you see whatever is provided by the spatial index level selected for the current view.
+The selected level is controlled via the **Spacing (skeleton grid 2D)** and **Spacing (skeleton grid 3D)** settings.

 The **Seg** tab works as normal for a segmentation layer, allowing you to set the